PedroLeiteDeMenezes/PedroLeiteDeMenezes/README.md

 <h2 align="left">Hi 👋!
-My name is Pedro Leite de Menezes and I'm a ... , from ....</h2>
+My name is Pedro Leite de Menezes and I'm a Systems Analyst and Developer, from Rio de Janeiro.</h2>

 ###